 There’s loads of models and other items of motoring memorabilia in seemingly endless rows of display cabinets too, and even vintage coin-operated games which had my boys hooked!
 There’s also a kids’ quiz, so they were beaming upon being presented with a medal when they’d completed it!

-Although my boys (and their Grandad) wanted to stay for longer, we grabbed a souvenir model from the gift shop, left the car at the museum and got a free shuttle bus from the door to Lakeside pier, at the southern end of Windermere.
+Although my boys (and their Grandad) wanted to stay for longer, we grabbed a souvenir model from the gift shop, and made our way to Lakeside pier, at the southern end of Windermere.
 We were spoiled for choice when we got there, because the boys really wanted to look in the Lakes Aquarium and have a steam train ride, which I promised them we would do on our way back.
 We stepped off the bus and pretty much got straight onto MV Swan, one of Windemere Lake Cruises’ biggest boats.
 When I told the boys that The Queen has travelled on this boat, they were so excited!
 My Dad (the boys’ Grandad), was pleased to find a bar below deck and happily came back up to enjoy the fresh air at the front of the boat with a pint of ice cold beer.
 Classic, Dad!

 The peaceful, southern end of the lake was lovely to sail along.
 Although the boat has around 300 seats – many of those inside a cosy lounge area, we decided to enjoy most of the 45 minute journey from the top-deck, which is open-air.
 We really enjoyed the stunning scenery before rounding a corner and finding we were pulling-up at the pier in Bowness – where the real swans were waiting!